cfrg/draft-irtf-cfrg-ristretto255/draft-irtf-cfrg-ristretto255.md

 Elliptic curve points in this document are represented in extended Edwards coordinates in the `(x, y, z, t)` format [@Twisted].
-Field elements are values modulo p, the Curve25519 prime 2^255 - 19, as specified in Section 4.1 of [@RFC7748].
+Field elements are values modulo p, the Curve25519 prime 2^255 - 19 or the edwards448 prime, as specified in Sections 4.1 and 4.2 of [@RFC7748], respectively.
 All formulas specify field operations unless otherwise noted.

 The `|` symbol represents a constant-time logical OR.